 This partnership will be a national model for collaboration, applied scholarship, and socially engaged art.
 Contributing to the national discourse on social practice, the program focuses on the Fellows and their development as leading community-engaged artists.
 At the end of the fellowship, the Fellows will have been immersed in the PRH methodology, have conducted a minimum of two public lectures/programs, and produced a creative/scholarly product that is informed by the work at PRH/UH/Third Ward.

-Each fellowship will be evaluated through a project-based lens.
-Specific objectives and outcomes related to the criteria will be framed by the content and direction of each Fellow’s chosen area of investigation.
-To document the collective impact of the projects and the ongoing developments in the Houston community, the partnership will produce a yearly catalogue/report.
+All involved, in partnership with UH Faculty and community leaders, will develop and implement an investigative approach that examines not only expected outcomes but also identifies emergent and unintended outcomes to accurately and effectively capture the value of the program.
+To document the collective impact of the projects and the ongoing developments in the Houston community, the partnership will produce a catalogue/report.
 The report will highlight the iterative process of the program, public events, reports, and responses.

 The Fellows’ scholarly and creative research, with the concurrent evaluation of the program, will ultimately lead to transformation in how the University of Houston interfaces with its communities within the neighborhood and in the university.